aristanetworks/anta/docs/cli/nrfu.md

   ANTA command to check network state with JSON result

 Options:
-  -t, --tags TEXT    List of tags using comma as separator: tag1,tag2,tag3 -o, --output FILE  Path to save report as a file  [env var:
+  -o, --output FILE  Path to save report as a file  [env var:
                      ANTA_NRFU_JSON_OUTPUT]
   --help             Show this message and exit.